I hope you enjoy my first TWD fic! Reviews are always welcome.

 While everyone is piling into Hershel's tiny cell, watching him open his eyes and reach out for his family, Daryl only has one thing on his mind: Carol - and where the hell she's disappeared to.

 When Lori runs off and Rick follows her, Daryl takes it as his own personal cue to leave them to it.
 He's glad Hershel doesn't need a bullet to the head, but the man only has one foot.
-The hell was he gonna do now?
+The hell's he gonna do now?

 He knows he should just ask.